ggcarrots/python-carrots/source/going_further.rst

     circle   = Circle(20)

 In this case, to create a shape you don't need to precede it's name with the name of the library.
-This approach, although more explicit, and `Explicit is better than implicit <zen-of-python>`_), has several major drawbacks.
+This approach, although more explicit, and `Explicit is better than implicit <zen-of-python>`_, has several major drawbacks.
 For one, if you need 100 functions from a large library it might be tedious to write every one of them.
 Secondly, you might accidentally overwrite other functions.
-Imagine, for example, that you wrote a ``max`` function that sorts polygons by the number of sides:
+To ilustrate this, let's write a ``max`` function that sorts polygons by the number of sides:

 .. code-block:: python